metamystical/pd-purdie/README.md

 ### Description

-[purdie ] outputs a series of the integers in random order without repeating any, then reshuffles.
+[purdie ] outputs a series of integers in random order without repeating any, then reshuffles.

 Initially the series is empty and **bang** has no effect.
 A **reset** message to the leftmost input returns the series to its initial state.